mhsdeveloper/psc-full/install/server-install.md

 ### Download and install

 Our setup was tested with Solr version 8.11.3.
 It is not the latest, but it is the most stable version of the 8 series.
 Download Apache SOLR from [SOLR's website](https://solr.apache.org/download) The procedure is to download the zip file to our install folder; then unpack a script "bin/install_solr_service.sh" from within the zip file, and use that script to unpack the rest of the archive and install.
-For convenience we've included the install script, just use the following commands to download and install:
+For convenience we've included the install script for 8.11.3, so you can just use the following commands to download and install:

 	cd /psc/www/html/install
 	wget --trust-server-names https://www.apache.org/dyn/closer.lua/lucene/solr/8.11.3/solr-8.11.3.zip?action=download
 	sudo bash ./install_solr_service.sh solr-8.11.3.zip

+If Solr starts but fails it's ok, we're not done yet; just press CTRL-C and continue with these instructions.

-Otherwise, please read SOLR's documentation for installing as a service; see their page "Taking Solr to Production".
+For reference and for different installation needs, read SOLR's documentation for installing as a service; see their page "Taking Solr to Production".

 ### Configure SOLR